Transverse and Legendrian invariants of cables in combinatorial link Floer homology: Grid Diagrams

 It's convenient to depict a Legendrian link is through its front projection or projection in the $x-z$ plane.
 A generic front projection has three features: it has no vertical tangencies; it is immersed except at cusp singularities; and at all crossings, the strand of larger slope passes underneath the strand of the smaller slope.
 Any front projection with these features corresponds to a Legendrian link, with the $y$ coordinate given by the formula $y = \frac{dz}{dx}$.\\

 The grid diagram $D$ can be viewed as the front projection of a Legendrian link via the following construction.
-First, we smooth northwest and southeast corners and turn southwest and northeast corners into cusps.
+First, we smooth north-west and south-east corners and turn south-west and north-east corners into cusps.
 Then, to avoid vertical tangencies, we tilt the diagram $45 \degree$ clockwise.
 Lastly, we reverse all the crossing to ensure the correct crossing convention for a Legendrian front projection [See Figure~\ref{leg}].
 It is easy to see that if $D$ is a grid diagram of a link $L$, the Legendrian knot associated to $D$, denoted by $L_{D}$ is the Legendrian representative of $m(L)$. \\

-\begin{prop}\cite{Grid Homology for Knots and Links} Any Legendrian link type can be represented by some toroidal grid diagram.
+It should be noted that there are couple of conventions for representing Legendrian/transverse links in grid diagram.
+Here, we adopt the convention of the book Grid Homology for Knots and Links by Ozsv\'{a}th, Stipsicz and Szab\'{o} \cite{Grid Homology for Knots and Links}. \begin{prop}\cite{Grid Homology for Knots and Links} Any Legendrian link type can be represented by some toroidal grid diagram.
 Two toroidal grid diagrams represent the same Legendrian link type if and only if they can be connected by a sequence of commutation and (de)stabilization of types X: NW and X: SE on the torus. \end{prop}

 The two main classical invariants of a Legendrian link $L$ are are the $\mathbf{Thurston-Bennequin } $ $\mathbf{invariant}$ $tb(L)$ and the $\mathbf{rotation}$ $\mathbf{number}$ $r(L)$.
 They can be easily defined in terms of the front projection $\textit{D}(L)$ of $L$.
 Let $wr(\textit{D}(L))$ denote the writhe of the projection.
 Then, and, .